Murgy-murg/design_template/recipe.md

-#As a user
+As a user
-So that I can improve my grammar
+So that I can keep track of my tasks
-I want to verify that a text starts with a capital letter and ends with a suitable sentence-ending punctuation mark.
+I want to check if a text includes the string #TODO.

-def sentence_modifyer(string):
+def string_checker(string):
-    """Ensure first letter is capitalized and sentence is inded with correct puntuation
+    """Ensure that string or contains given substring with value #TODO

-    Parameters: (A string of words)
+    Parameters: (A string of words or a of strings)
-        mixed_words: a string containing words (e.g. "hello WORLD")
+        mixed_words: a string or containing the string #TODO

     Returns: (True False value)
         True or False value depending on whether conditions are met